 Committee members are chosen for the skills, experience and other qualities they bring to the committees.
 All committees are currently composed of only non-executive Directors.
-In addition, the Chief Internal Auditor is the secretary of the Audit and Risk Management Committee.
+In addition, the Chief Internal Auditor is the secretary of the Audit , Risk & Compliance and Selection & Remuneration committees.